MAPS OF SPAIN

 Spain is located in southwestern Europe on the Iberian peninsula.

-Spain: Metropolitan Cities In terms of population size, the Top 10 main cities in Spain are:
+Spain: Metropolitan Cities In terms of population size:

 Spain peoples & regional identities: Spain’s identity consists more of an overlap of different regional identities than of a sole Spanish identity.
 Distinct traditional regional identities within Spain include the Balearics, Basques, Castilians, Catalans, Galicians and Valencians, among others.